 Wanting to “talk” to a manager/agent and not being able to

-Interestingly, “Finally” was the most frequent term in negative reviews for sales-related interactions, it’s typically in reference to getting something done “finally” after a long wait or multiple attempts.
+Interestingly, “Finally” was the most frequent term in negative reviews for sales-related interactions; it’s typically about getting something done “finally” after a long wait or multiple attempts.

 Kholida’s research strengthened a belief I’ve held since joining the auto industry: the primary reason for customer happiness or dissatisfaction is the quality of interactions with personnel at the dealership.